Maine Law has one of the top rated privacy law programs in the country.

 Privacy Law Faculty

 Maine Law has a distinguished roster of full-time, adjunct, and visiting professors teaching privacy law and related topics.
-The school also has an impressive record when it comes to attorneys and experts instructing courses for the Information Privacy Summer Institute.
-Read more about our faculty and pasInstitute instructors below.
+The school also has an impressive record of nationally known professors and practitioners instructing courses for the Information Privacy Summer Institute.

 Information Privacy Summer Institute